 Although our earthquake insurance companies do not require homes in Washington be retrofitted, some retrofitted homes may qualify for a premium discount.

 Want to know how much your Seattle earthquake insurance costs?
-Fill out our online quote form here, and a licensed QuakeQuotes.com insurance agent will be in touch with you within one business hour.
+Fill out our online quote form or call us at (425) 379-9200, and a licensed QuakeQuotes insurance agent will be in touch with you within two business hours.
 Premiums start at under $10/month!

 Do I need earthquake insurance?